Grounds for Involuntary Termination of Parental Rights - Delaware

 • The child consents to the reinstatement.

-• The parent or parents who are subject to reinstatement consent.
+• The parent who is subject to reinstatement consents.

-• At least 2 years have elapsed since the final termination order or the child is age 17.
+• At least 2 years have elapsed since the final termination order, or the child is aged 17.

-Should the elements of this section be met, the court shall hold a hearing on the petition for reinstatement of parental rights.
-The court may grant the petition if it finds by clear and convincing evidence that reinstatement is in the best interests of the child.
-Upon issuance of a final order reinstating parental rights, the effect of such order shall be that all the rights, duties, privileges, and obligations recognized by law between parent and child shall be reinstated, including, but not limited to, rights of inheritance.
+If the factors of this section are met, the court shall hold a hearing on the petition for reinstatement of parental rights.
+The court may grant the petition if it finds, by clear and convincing evidence, that reinstatement is in the best interests of the child.
+Upon issuance of a final order reinstating parental rights, all the rights, duties, privileges, and obligations recognized by law between parent and child shall be reinstated, including, but not limited to, rights of inheritance.

 Tags